MLH-Fellowship/ZoomCord/README.md

 - Keep an eye on who joins or leaves your Zoom Meeting.
 - See the meeting and participant summary for your Zoom Meeting after it ends.

-**Note:** The first time you use the Zoom slash command in Discord, you will be asked to login to Zoom (if you are not already logged in) and approve the app's access to Zoom.

 <Screenshot placeholder here!!>

 ## Getting started